swiftlang/swift/docs/WindowsBuild.md

 ## Dependencies (ICU, SQLite3, curl, libxml2 and zlib)

-The instructions assume that the dependencies are in `S:/Library`.
+The instructions assume that the dependencies are in `S:\Library`.
 The directory structure should resemble:

 ```